 The Dashboard is where it’s all happening!

 The first thing I already decided was to get a custom Theme installed!
 This is NOT a requirement – you can add content within the default WordPress theme as is.

+As I chose and already downloaded the .ZIP file for a custom theme, I can begin.
 Adding and/or Uploading a Theme – note your WordPress Dashboard can hold many themes for testing or ‘playing around’, but only one can be active: